yitech/yitech.github.io/_portfolio/3D-Contour-Trajectories-Reconstruction-through-Multiple-Views.md

 # 1. Segmentation

 We quickly brief this part since there are bunch of material of segmentation.
 The most popular way is applying segmenntation of Convolution Neural Network(CNN).
 This is a standard *semantic segmentation* problem.
 We collect the ground truth and label images on CNN and training.
-Some base networks are recommand in this application, [FCN](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf) and [U-Net](https://arxiv.org/abs/1505.04597).
+Some base networks are recommanded in this application, [FCN](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf) and [U-Net](https://arxiv.org/abs/1505.04597).

 # 2. 3D Estimation from 2D Observation